alexismenanieves/El_Nino_Project/README.md

 ## Readme

-This repository has three files:
+This repository has four files:

 1. Data.csv, which is a csv file that contains the dataset
 2. Precipitation.tif, which is the raster file for precipitation